A Family of Horizon-penetrating Coordinate Systems for the Schwarzschild Black Hole Geometry with Cauchy Temporal Functions: Preliminaries

-in which the vector field $\partial_T$ is timelike, it is a temporal function for the Schwarzschild black hole geometry $\textnormal{B}_{\textnormal{I}} \cup \textnormal{B}_{\textnormal{II}}$.
-We note in passing that although the above Kruskal--Szekeres spacetime coordinates are in principle more general than required, they are -- and yield representations of geometric quantities that are -- nevertheless still fairly simple and easy to handle.
+We note in passing that the compactified Kruskal--Szekeres time coordinate $T$ is a temporal function on $\textnormal{B}_{\textnormal{I}} \cup \textnormal{B}_{\textnormal{II}}$ (cf.\ Definition \ref{DefTTF} in Section \ref{IC}).
+Furthermore, even though compactified Kruskal--Szekeres spacetime coordinates are more general than required, they are---and yield representations of geometric quantities that are---nevertheless still fairly simple and easy to handle.
 However, if desired, one may as well work with different types of compactified horizon-penetrating coordinate systems derived from, e.g., Gullstrand--Painlev\'e coordinates, Lema\^{i}tre coordinates, or advanced Eddington--Finkelstein coordinates \cite{Gull, Pain, Lem}.